Curriculum: Open curriculum

 Other institutions have largely done away with core requirements in their entirety.
 Brown University offers the "Open Curriculum", implemented after a student-led reform movement in 1969, which allows students to take courses without concern for any requirements except those in their chosen concentrations (majors), plus two writing courses.
 In this vein, it is possible for students to graduate without taking college-level science or math courses, or to take only science or math courses.
 Amherst College requires that students take one of a list of first-year seminars, but has no required classes or distribution requirements.
 Similarly, Grinnell College requires students to take a First-Year Tutorial in their first semester, and has no other class or distribution requirements.
 Others include Evergreen State College, Hamilton College, and Smith College.

 Wesleyan University is another school that has not and does not require any set distribution of courses.
 However, Wesleyan does make clear "General Education Expectations" such that if a student does not meet these expectations, he/she would not be eligible for academic honors upon graduation.

 Gender inequality in curricula

-Gender inequality in curricula shows how men and women are not treated equally in several types of curricula.
+Gender inequality in curricula is how men and women are not treated equally in several types of curricula.
 More precisely, gender inequality is visible in the curriculum of both schools and Teacher Education Institutes (TEIs).
 Physical education (PE) is an example where gender equality issues are highlighted because of preconceived stereotyping of boys and girls.
 The general belief is that boys are better at physical activities than girls, and that girls are better at 'home' activities such as sewing and cooking.
 This is the case in many cultures around the world and is not specific to one culture only.